SurgViVQA: Temporally-Grounded Video Question Answering for Surgical Scene Understanding: Experiments and Results

 \subsection{Implementation Details}

 Our SurgViVQA architecture is implemented in PyTorch using HuggingFace repositories, with a Masked Video–Text Encoder built from pre-trained Video Masked Autoencoders (VideoMAE) \cite{videomae} video encoder and the Bootstrapping Language-Image Pre-training (BLIP) cross-attention text encoder \cite{blip} to fuse video and question representations.
 To adapt VideoMAE to the 8-frame setting, the patch-embedding and final LayerNorm layers are kept unfrozen, while the rest of the encoder remains frozen, as pre-training was done with 16 frames.
 The LLM is fine-tuned on the task using LoRA.
 For GPT-2, the low-rank adapters are applied to the attention (c\_attn) and projection (c\_proj) layers, while for Qwen the adapters target the query, key, value, and output projection layers (q\_proj, k\_proj, v\_proj, o\_proj).
 The model is trained for 60 epochs using the Adam optimizer with a learning rate of $2\times10^{-7}$, and optimized with Binary Cross-Entropy (BCE) loss.

-For fairness, all comparative baselines of SOTA, such as SurgicalGPT and PitVQA, are retrained using their official repositories.
-Visual-language models (VLMs) are used at inference with zero-shot modality injection via an extensive prompt that efficiently describes the environmental setting.
+For fairness, all comparative SOTA baselines, such as SurgicalGPT and PitVQA, designed for single-frame inputs, are retrained using their official repositories.
+We additionally evaluate recent general-purpose VLMs (InternVL3-1B \cite{internvl3} and Qwen2.5-VL-3B \cite{bai2025qwen25vltechnicalreport}) in a zero-shot setting using an extensive prompt describing the surgical environment.
+To provide a task-adapted video baseline, we also fine-tune InternVL3 \cite{internvl3} with LoRA on each target dataset using the same training split, and report it as a fine-tuned video VLM baseline.
 Experiments are conducted on NVIDIA H100.